2.5. Derivation of a fourth-order explicit Runge-Kutta method#

 For the final order condition, the \(a_{ij}a_{jk}c_j\) term is only non-zero when \(i=4\), \(j=3\) and \(k=2\) so we have

-We have now derived the order conditions for a fourth-order explicit Runge-Kutta method which are combined with the row sum condition equation (2.14).
+We have now derived the order conditions for a fourth-order explicit Runge-Kutta method which are combined with the row sum condition.
 Using rooted trees to do this is much easier than expanding out the Taylor series for the ODE \(y'=f(t, y)\) and the general form of a 4-stage Runge-Kutta method which would require several pages of complicated calculus and algebra.

-A fourth-order explicit Runge-Kutta method has 8 order conditions expressed in 14 unknowns (6 \(a_{ij}\) coefficients and 4 each of the \(b_i\) and \(c_i\) coefficients).
-The row sum condition gives a further 3 order conditions so we have 11 order conditions and 14 unknowns.
-To derive a method we choose the value of 3 of the unknowns and solve for the rest.
+A fourth-order explicit Runge-Kutta method has 11 order conditions expressed in 14 unknowns (6 \(a_{ij}\) coefficients and 4 each of the \(b_i\) and \(c_i\) coefficients).
+To derive a method we need to select values for at least 3 of the unknowns and solve for the remaining.

 Derive a fourth-order Runge-Kutta method where \(c_2 = c_3 = \frac{1}{2}\) and \(c_4 = 1\).